CAHLR/OATutor/README.md

 ## ProblemPool [Configurable]

 - Each problem is contained in its own folder.
-- Problems can contain steps which are contained in their own subfolder
+- Problems can contain steps which are contained in their own sub-folder
-- Steps can contain hints which are stored as pathways in the `tutoring` subfolder
+- Steps can contain hints which are stored as pathways in the `tutoring` sub-folder
 - Files ending in `-index.js` and `problemPool.js` are autogenerated using indexGenerator.js

 ### Markdown Support